juanzamDev/py_ClassCentraltoHindi/README.md

 # ClassCentral.com
-Public site translate to Hindi with a Python script.
+Public site translated to Hindi with a Python script.